skienzmatishun/rippreport/content/p/baldwin-county/index.md

   recency_score: 30.451312299704224
   category_score: 0
   rank: 10
+summary: In our Baldwin County Sheriff's election coverage, we reveal how Sheriff Hoss Mack uses tax money to hide bodycam footage from the public.
+Mack routinely conceals evidence in fatal shooting cases while Fairhope leaders like Sherry Sullivan pledge to let unchecked developers run the city.
+Voters must hold law enforcement and city officials accountable to stop secret deals from destroying local government integrity.
 ---
 If you live in Baldwin County then you know that local news print is almost non existent.
 Citizens are at a disadvantage at knowing what the real truth is and politicians are fine with that.